To minimize the amount of traffic that falls within the "no referrer" category, you can add special query parameters including UTM tags to your links.

 When a query parameter is present in the link it takes priority.
 When someone lands on your website without the special query parameter defined, we fall back to the referrer header.

-Note that the referral sources including query parameters are counted only when they start a new session on your site.
+All referral sources including UTM and other query parameters are counted only when they start a new session on your site.